ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+d would have rna sooner, had I
+know&#x27;d it war comluV*

+“&quot;Why, that nasa’t very creditjble to yoar
+courage.”
+“Dui isn’t my line, sa—ccck’n’a my per*
+letsion.” ,
+“ WcU, hut you have no regard for your
+reputation?”

+“Keputalion’s nothin’ to mehy tbe side ob
+life.”

+“ Do von ccmMer yonr life worth more
+than other people’s ?”
+u Ic is tvorth more to me, sa ”
+“Then yon must value jonr life highly.”
-ea, I does, mere than all dl» world,
+“Yes, ea, I does, mere than all dl» world,
 more than a million ob dollars, sa, for what
 dal would be woith to a man wid de brat one
 on him ?
 Stlf-prcrtrbafihum am de faat la v